prayas/AON/Rules.md

 The game can be played in two ways depending on your mood

-> Simple: Hold 4 cards in your hand.
+> **Simple**: Hold 4 cards in your hand.
 Experience the joy of quick addition and subtraction (without knowing the other player’s cards).
 Suitable for kids and those who can’t wait long for their pizza.
-> Challenge: Place your 4 cards face-up, for other players to see.
+> **Challenge**: Place your 4 cards face-up, for other players to see.
 Knowing everyone’s card means you have to plan ahead to win, but it also means more points.

 **Examples**